Alien Dawn: Characters

-Boris Walleyska is a slacker and loves to skate, he loves everything and anything science fiction he is a huge fan of Brady Turner but knows not to bring it up a lot around Cameron.
-He witnesses Cameron's eyes glow green in "The Trial," but he didn't say anything about it.
+Boris Walleyska is a slacker and loves to skate, he loves everything and anything science fiction.
+He is a huge fan of Brady Turner but knows not to bring it up a lot around Cameron.
+He witnesses Cameron's eyes glow green in "The Trial," but he doesn't say anything about it.

 Lucy Condon keeps a lot to herself mostly about her father.
 But she is kind and never hesitates to help Cameron and Boris out of a sticky situation.
 She attended Orion Academy, but she doesn't remember anything until she returned to find out what happened Lucy learned that she was put into a space ship and entered space.

 Pierce is the school bully.
 He claims that doesn't believe in aliens or anything extraterrestrial.
 He likes Lucy mostly because she is always around Cameron.
 Later in the show it's revealed that Pierce is robot working for Lucy's Father, Hugh Condon.
 He soon dies after deflecting an attack that was meant for Lucy.
 Pierce was later rebuilt.
 After Pierce finds out that he is a robot, he is able to use his powers at will.